In this tutorial I cover the following topics

 $$

-Other words, none of the gate with output $C$, $D$, $E$ or $F$ is needed, so final chema od multiplexer build only with NAND gates looks like below
+Other words, none of the gate with output $C$, $D$, $E$ or $F$ is needed, and final schema of multiplexer build only with NAND gates looks like below:

 You can combine two lower order multiplexers like 2:1 or 4:1 to get higher order multiplexer like 8:1.
-Now, for example let us try to implement a 4:1 multiplexer using a 2:1 multiplexer.
-To construct a 4:1 multiplexer using a 2:1 multiplexer, you will have to combine three 2:1 multiplexer together.
-As it is showned on the image below
+Now, for example you will implement a 4:1 multiplexer using a 2:1 multiplexer.
+To construct it, you have to combine three 2:1 multiplexer together, as I shown on the image below:

-To find a digital circuit imlementing this functionality, first you have to create corresponding truth table:
+To find a digital circuit implementing this functionality, first you have to create corresponding truth table:

 Inputs | Outputs | ||